Why Follow When You Can Lead?

 Don’t simply slap a bunch of your services together, then call it a package.
-Give careful consideration to how you design your packages.Don’t simply slap a bunch of your services together, then call it a package.
+Give careful consideration to what’s included in your packages.Don’t simply slap a bunch of your services together, then call it a package.
 Read the full post. #getpaidwhatyoureworth Click To Tweet

-As a result, most entrepreneurs naturally emphasize features.
+By the way, most accounting professionals naturally emphasize features.
 They talk about the services they offer.

 Go ahead and put yourself in the clients seat.
-Consider what’s necessary from their point of view.
-The features, those services you offer, talk about your product and your business.
-But those aren’t the most important consideration.
+Consider what’s important from their point of view.
+The features aren’t the most important consideration.